koshayXsan/yara-scanner/README.md

 # YARA Scanner

-A command-line tool that scans files against custom YARA rules and reports a weighted risk score, rather than a simple yes/no match.
+A command-line tool that scans files against custom YARA rules and reports a weighted risk score.

 ## What it does